Telenav/open-source-spec/osrm/doc/packed_vector.md

     //         Nothing need to touch set_upper_value
     //
     //         For second value it becomes tricky.
-    //         From the examples we know that it would record 31 bits in the first word and 33 bits in the second
+    //         From the examples we know that it would record 31 bits in the first word and 33 bits
+    //         in the second
-    //         Because each word could record multiple input(say if input value is 1 bit then each word could record 64)
+    //         #1.
+Each word could record multiple input(say if input value is 1 bit then each word
-    //         (word & ~mask) will record original value of the word
+    //             could record 64), (word & ~mask) will record original value of the word
-    //         ((static_cast<WordT>(value) << offset) & mask) will record lower part and together with original value will generate new word
+    //         #2. ((static_cast<WordT>(value) << offset) & mask) will record lower part
+    //             together with original value will generate new word to be recorded in inner array
-    //         For the upper part is similar, the difference with set_lower_value is input value's upper part will record in second word's lower part
+    //         #3. set_upper_value is similar, the difference with set_lower_value is input value's
-    //         That is what >> for
-    return (word & ~mask) | ((static_cast<WordT>(value) << offset) & mask);
+    //              upper part will record in second word's lower part, that's what '>>' for return (word & ~mask) | ((static_cast<WordT>(value) << offset) & mask);
 }